embEDUx/documentation/src/setup/flashtool/deployment.md

 1. differences in the layout for the same storage media of a platform or different platforms

-2. different layout procedure for different storage medias
+2. different mechanisms to layout different storage medias

-and the third step can differ depending on the storage media layout and the selected products which are needed for a platform.
+and the third step differs depending on the storage media layout and the selected products which are needed for a platform.

 The mechanisms to layout a specific storage media type are the same but the configuration how to layout a storage media can be different.

 As a result the deployment configuration is divided by the type of the storage media and therefore there exist a ***recipe skeleton*** for each storage type.
-With this recipe skeleton the user can configure a recipe for the first and the third step of the deployment.
+With this recipe skeleton the user can configure the layout of a storage device and where the products should be stored on the storage device.
 The configuration files which include the recipes for a platform are called ***recipe files***.

 ## Further Reading